enspirit/sexpr/README.md

 ## Features/Problems

-* Provides a YAML format for describing grammars (abstract syntax tree, more precisely).
+* Provides a YAML format for describing grammars (abstract syntax trees, more precisely).
+* Provides a simple way to check the validity of a s-expression against a given grammar.
+* Provides a framework for processing and rewriting abstract syntax trees.
 * Focusses on the semantic pass, not the syntactic one.
-* Smoothly, yet not tightly, integrates with the Citrus PEG parser (for a syntactic pass).
+* Smoothly, yet not tightly, integrates with the Citrus PEG parser (for the syntactic pass).
-* Provides tools to check for the validity of s-expressions against a grammar.
-* Provides a framework for processing and rewriting abstract syntax trees as s-expressions.

 ## Example